-and all three notes played together are likewise 'a sound'.
+A musical chord is a harmonic set of three or more notes that is heard as one.
+The most common is a triad, for example, the first, third and fifth notes of a given musical scale.
+The chord of C major is composed of the notes C (the root of the chord), E (the third from the root) and G (the fifth from the root).
+Each individual note is 'a sound', and all three notes played together are likewise 'a sound'.
 Hence a chord is essentially three sounds in one sound, or one sound essentially composed of three different sounds (each of which has an individual identity as well as a corporate identity).
 By analogy, God is three divine persons in one divine personal being, or one divine personal being essentially composed of three divine persons.
-Further, when you strike the "C" string on a piano and allow it to resonance, the "E" string and the "G" string resonate as well.
+Further, when you strike the "C" string on a piano and allow it to resonate, the "E" string and the "G" string resonate as well.
 Each note of the chord dwells in the other notes at all times.
 Moreover, when middle C (the root of the chord) is played it 'fills' the entire 'heard space'.
 When the E above middle C is played at the same time, that second note simultaneously 'fills' the whole of the 'heard space'; yet one can still hear both notes distinctly.
 When the G above middle C is added as well, a complete chord exists; one sound composed of three distinct sounds.
 Begbie writes: